shopware5/devdocs/source/enterprise/tech-guide/installation-guide.md

 ## Installing the Shopware Client Administration

 - Download the installation package
-- Extract the archive to your web server's content folder
+- Extract the archive to your web server's content directory
 - Enable web server access to *_APPLICATION_/web*
 - Execute `php setup.phar` through the command line
 - Follow the instructions